MENDING HEARTS STAFF

 Chris also uses Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) with a Family Systems approach to treat families and couples struggling with communication, trust, emotional regulation, and parenting issues.
 He facilitates therapeutic groups to treat addiction and mental health issues.

-Crystal McCabe, Ph.D., LAC
+Crystal McCabe, Ph.D., LPC-S

 Crystal McCabe holds a Bachelors of Science degree in Psychology, a Masters of Science in Education/Special Education, a Masters of Science in Professional Counseling, and a Ph.D. in General Psychology with an emphasis in Industrial and Organizational Psychology.
 Crystal has been working as a professor in higher education since 2013.